 In addition to the Energy Star certification, the purifier is also certified by the California Air Resources Board.
-This means the purifier does not release ozone emissions in the air.
-As such, you and your family are safe.
+This means the purifier does not release ozone emissions into the air.
+As such, the purifier is suitable for everyone.

 Suitable Room Size for Honeywell HPA300:

 If you have higher ceilings, then use our Air Changes per Hour Calculator to calculate the suitable room size.

 Honeywell HPA300 Operating Costs:

 Filter Replacement Costs: